raspberrypilearning/dress-for-the-weather/worksheet2.md

 			weather['rain'] = 0.0
 	```

-1. Finish off by adding in the description and the wind speed:
+6. Finish off by adding the description and the wind speed:

 	```python
 		weather['description'] = forecast['weather'][0]['description']
 		weather['wind'] = float(forecast['wind']['speed'])
 	```

-1. Then return the newly created `weather` dictionary.
+7. Then return the newly created `weather` dictionary.
 The whole function should look like this:

 	```python
 	def get_readable_forecast(forecast):